Displays, Braille category, VoiceOver Utility on Mac

 VoiceOver shows information about the braille display selected in the list, such as the number of cells and status cells.

 Assign VoiceOver commands to keys on your braille display.
 See Assign VoiceOver commands to braille display keys.

 Use the selected braille display as the primary display for mirroring.
 See Mirror a braille display.

 Allow input from

-To accept input only from the primary display, and prevent input from each braille display that’s connected to your Mac, choose “Primary braille displays”.
+To accept input only from the primary display and prevent input from each braille display that’s connected to your Mac, choose “Primary braille display”.
 For example, if you’re in a classroom setting where students’ braille displays are connected to a Mac, you can prevent accidental input from those displays, accepting input only from the instructor’s display.

 For some Bluetooth braille displays, after you turn off the braille display and move it out of range of your Mac, wait for at least 30 seconds to make sure your Mac indicates the braille display is no longer connected.
 Your Mac tries to maintain the connection during this interval in case the braille display was accidentally turned off or moved out of range.